jamesboot/CVR-VGB-2025/my_notes.md

 ## Reference alignment
 - Mismtach threshold for viral sequences?
 Stick with defaults unless your sample is very divergent from reference
+- Coverage/depth:
+  - Coverage = how many reads cover a specific position - often averaged over the genome
+  - Breadth = how much of genome covered
+  -